Kern County Accident Attorneys

 - Injuries Causing Pain – 1,561

-Negligent drivers are the leading cause of motor vehicle collisions.
-The traffic accidents in Bakersfield are also caused by negligent drivers.
+Negligent drivers are the leading cause of motor vehicle collisions in Bakersfield.

 Primary Cause of Accident | Total Number of Collisions | Fatal Accidents | Accidents with Injuries | People Killed | People Injured | Severe Injuries | Other Visible Injuries | Injuries Causing Pain |